pisrael/react-router-server-side-rendering-code-splitting/README.md

 For the server side, only the React modules are transpilled through Babel, the server code is vanilla Node ES6 Javascript.
 This facilitates debugging through VSCode, as you can place breakpoints directly in your server code.
-The drawback is that it limits the usage of ES6 features implemented by Node.
+The drawback is that it limits the usage of ES6 features, limiting to what is currently implemented by Node.

 I consider easy debugging a very important feature for software development, and I chose this solution for this reason.
-You could modify webpack's server configuration file to transpile the whole server code if you wish.
+You can modify webpack's server configuration to transpile the whole server code if you wish so.

 ## How it works
 * For code splitting, the system uses webpack require.ensure - [see more here](https://webpack.github.io/docs/code-splitting.html)